Trusted WordPress tutorials, when you need them most.

 Domain available for registration

-In that case, you can now go ahead and renew it using any domain registrar, such as Domain.com.
+In that case, go ahead and renew it using any domain registrar, such as Domain.com.
 For step-by-step instructions, see our guide on how to renew a domain name.

 You can also obtain a free domain from some hosting providers, including Hostinger.
 This is a top WordPress hosting company that provides a free domain name with any web hosting plan.